 - using oils with fewer trans fats, such as those from olives, sunflowers, canola, and corn

 - eating more whole grains and cereals

 - replacing meat with plant-based protein sources, such as tofu and quinoa

 - eating skin-free poultry and fish such as salmon, trout, herring, and mackerel

-- drinking low-fat milk or replacing milk with a dairy-free alternative
+- drinking low fat milk or replacing milk with a dairy-free alternative

 - getting regular exercise

 Serum cholesterol can give an overview of a person’s cholesterol levels.
-The amount of triglycerides and LDL and HDL cholesterol in the blood can indicate the risk of a severe heart condition, such as a heart attack or stroke.
+The number of triglycerides and LDL and HDL cholesterol in the blood can indicate the risk of a severe heart condition, such as a heart attack or stroke.

 The AHA recommends that adults older than 20 have their serum cholesterol levels and other indicators of heart disease checked every

 A person with a higher risk of complications related to high blood pressure may need to have their serum cholesterol levels checked more frequently.